 A pickleball court has lines that are similar to a tennis or badminton court but there are a couple of differences.

-The main difference is that a pickleball court has a non-volley zone (the kitchen), a 7 ft area that runs parallel to the net on both sides.
+The main difference between a tennis or badminton court and a pickleball court is that a pickleball court has a non-volley zone (the kitchen), a 7 ft area that runs parallel to the net on both sides.

-The service court area is on either side of the center line and includes the centerline, the sideline, and baseline.
+- The service court area is on either side of the center line and includes the centerline, the sideline, and the baseline.

 Here are the USAPA guidelines to follow when putting a pickleball net: